 Anthony Costello is a writer, editor, and poetry event organiser based in the Calder Valley.
 He has two poetry books published and is a co-translator of Alain Fournier published by the prestigious Carcanet Press.

-The next Touchstones Creative Writing Group Workshop will be on Thursday 6th July from 2 – 4pm at Touchstones Heritage Centre.
-We hope that you can join us for some experimental and fun writing activities!
+The next Touchstones Creative Writing Group Workshop will be on Thursday 2nd November from 2 – 4pm at Touchstones Heritage Centre.
+See in the new year with writing tips from Anthony!

 You can find Anthony’s website here: Anthony Costello.

 Due to the Northern Rail strike James Nash, our facilitator for the month, is unable to travel to Rochdale so we have had to reluctantly cancel tomorrow’s writing session.

 However – just like the trains! – normal service will resume next month with Anthony Costello from 2-4pm, Thursday 2nd November at Touchstones Heritage Centre.

 Thanks for understanding and we’re looking forward to seeing you in November.